-OVERALL 85% "Our students need more trust, affection, love."
-Provide more customized social and emotional supports to each student 91% "Have more after-school programs for students that need extra help.
-Improve school building security and school culture to make sure students feel safe 89% And for those students whose parents work late.
-Keeping them off Customize academic supports for each student to ensure instruction and resources meet their needs 87% the streets."
-Help schools meet the needs of special education students and ensure that they are in more inclusive environments 83% "Help schools meet the needs of special education students and Use information from classroom observations to help teachers improve their teaching 82% ensure that they are in more inclusive environments requires Revise discipline code to reflect policies that focus 77% academic, social, and emotional support."
+"0 OVERALL 85% "Our students need more affection, love."
+Provide more customized social and emotional supports to each student 91% "Have more after-school properties for students that need ex Improve school building security and school culture to make sure students feel safe 89% And for those students v parents work late.
+Keepii Customize academic supports for each student to ensure instruction and resources meet their needs 87% the streets."
+Help schools meet the needs of special education students and ensure that they are in more inclusive environments 83% "Help schools meet the ne special education studen Use information from classroom observations to help teachers improve their teaching 82% ensure that they are in minclusive environments re Revise discipline code to reflect policies that focus 77% academic, social, and em e trust, programs extra help. whose ing them off needs of nts and more requires academic, social, and emotional support."